UniversalDependencies/docs/_hyw/dep/advcl.md

 udver: '2'
 ---

-An adverbial clause modifier is a clause which modifies a verb or other predicate (adjective, etc.), as a modifier not as a core complement.
+An adverbial clause modifier is a clause which modifies a verb or other predicate (adjective, etc.) as a modifier, not as a core complement.
 This includes things such as a temporal clause, consequence, conditional clause, purpose clause, etc. The dependent must be clausal (or else it is an [advmod]()) and the dependent is the main predicate of the clause.

 ~~~ conllu
 # visual-style 6 12 advcl color:blue